Electroid/infrastructure/README.md

-# Docker
+# Infrastructure
-Dockerfiles for maintaining Stratus services
+Kubernetes and Docker infrastructure files for @StratusNetwork